 Now lets talk yarn!
 I wanted my sample to have very subtle striping.
 In fact you might not notice it until you look close.
 I knew using hand dyed yarn it’s best to break things up a bit so slight variations from skein to skein are less noticeable.
-I’ve also come up with several other yarn color options which you can see HERE.

 Here’s how much you’ll need

 KT and the Squid Squid DK (75% superwash merino/25% nylon; 246 yds/100g)